nowisesys/uup-build-system/README.md

 Implicit target will get the list of dependencies passed as constructor arguments.
 For example, the T5 class will be constructed with ("T2", "T3") as constructor arguments.

+#### PROBING:

+Invoking the pbsmake-command without a list of makefiles will cause script to probe current directory for some standard named files: `build.make`, `build.json`, `makefile`, `makefile.txt` and `*.pbs`.
+The default type is assumed to be makefiles.

 ### EVALUATION: